SRIBD-SPG/LLM-AutoOptModel/readme.md

 Using seed data to generate more data.

+#### Background and Desiderata
 Employ COPT [Cardinal Optimizer (COPT) user guide. https://guide.coap.online/copt/en-doc] as the default program solver.

+Different scenarios, Different problem types, Different difficuilty levels.
+One would expect diversity at the problem-solution level?
+How to achieve this?
+The constructed dataset itself should contain linguistic diversity.

+Multiple modeling techniques, such as linearizing nonlinear problem by introducing auxiliary variables.
+Including this variety in the dataset allows the model to learn diffenrent modeling techniques and approaches.

+A referenct paper in 3.1: A synthesis method: Self-instruct: Aligning language models with self-generated instructions.
+It is aimed at expanding tasks.

+Expanding scenarios partially addresses comprehensive coverage issue in terms of scenerios and question types?
+(Why claiming this?)
+It falls short in varying levels of difficulty (manually reviewing the difficulty).

+Section 3.2: Instructing GPT-4 to rewrite the OR problem, either simplifying or complicating it.
+The aim of this process is to ensure the core logic aligns with the solution.

+section 3.3: Filtering: 1.
+Remove examples where questions duplicate each other or match questions in the evaluation benchmarks.
+                        2. Manually correct minor grammatical errors (maybe caused by the unfamiliarity of GPT-4 with the COPT API).